Genealogia Deorum Gentilium

-Genealogia deorum gentilium, known in English as On the Genealogy of the Gods of the Gentiles, is a mythography or encyclopedic compilation of the tangled family relationships of the classical pantheons of Ancient Greece and Rome, written in Latin prose from 1360 onwards by the Italian author and poet Giovanni Boccaccio.
+Genealogia deorum gentilium, known in English as On the Genealogy of the Gods of the Gentiles or Genealogy of the Pagan Gods is a mythography or encyclopedic compilation of the tangled family relationships of the classical pantheons of Ancient Greece and Rome, written in Latin prose from 1360 onwards by the Italian author and poet Giovanni Boccaccio.

 History

-According to the Preface, Boccaccio undertook the project at the request of Hugh IV of Cyprus.
-The first version was completed in 1360, and he continuously corrected and revised the work until his death in 1375, so that various redactions of the works were copied in different manuscript traditions.
+Boccaccio undertook the project at the request of Hugh IV of Cyprus.
+The first version was completed in 1360, and he continuously corrected and revised the work until his death in 1375 so that various redactions of the works were copied in different manuscript traditions.
 In his lifetime and for two centuries afterwards it was considered his most important work.

 Overview

 The work is "humanist in spirit and medieval in structure".

 The full range of genealogies of the classical Gods are described in the fifteen books, drawing on the standard earlier works, especially the Liber imaginum deorum, a 12th-century treatise by the otherwise unknown Albricus (possibly Alexander Neckam), and the older so-called Vatican Mythographies.
 These themselves drew on the late antique Christian Fulgentius, and writers of the actual period of classical paganism, especially Ovid and Statius.
 Some Greek material was probably supplied by his Greek teacher Leontius Pilatus.

 According to Malcolm Bull: "...Boccaccio does his best to make sense of the complex genealogy of the gods.
 But as he also allows for several gods of the same name, the result becomes enormously confusing.
 No subsequent mythographer followed his method of organizing material, yet Boccaccio's Genealogia retained its prestige and was to remain the most important mythological manual until the late sixteenth century."
 The next attempt at an equally comprehensive compilation on the subject of mythological genealogy would not come until 1548, when Giglio Gregorio Giraldi published his De deis gentium.
 The Genealogia was unkindly described by Edward Gibbon in his Decline and Fall as "a work, in that age, of stupendous erudition, and which he ostentatiously sprinkled with Greek characters and passages, to excite the wonder and applause of his more ignorant readers" and "a work which, though now forgotten, has run through thirteen or fourteen editions", although in fact there is evidence that Coleridge and Wordsworth read it together.

 Boccaccio was responsible for spreading the story, which he credited to Theodontius, that Demogorgon was the ancestor of all the heathen gods — based on a misspelled scholion to Statius, which had intended to claim ancestry for Plato's Demiurge.
 This gave rise to a literary and iconographic tradition lasting to John Milton and Shelley.
 From the earliest manuscripts, some believed to be Boccaccio autographs, diagrammatic family trees are included, which are thought to be the earliest non-Biblical uses of this type of graphic, which was already used in the form of the Jesse tree in art.